Early life and career of Jeff Gordon: First half: First victory and introduction to Rick Hendrick

 Despite the early engine and mechanical issues, Gordon was consistently a top-ten contender in the first three months of the season.
 Now mid-May, Gordon, still shaken from the bad press over the Hendrick announcement, sought to return to victory lane.
-He would capture a $100,000 bonus with his second series victory from the pole position in the Champion 300 at Charlotte on May 23.
+He would capture a series record $113,844 ($249,130 in 2023 dollars), fueled by a bonus worth $100,000 ($218,835 in 2023 dollars), with his second series victory from the pole position in the Champion 300 at Charlotte on May 23.
 He led 58 laps to take the checkered flag and was now third in the standings, 70 points behind leader Kenny Wallace and one point behind second-place driver Bobby Labonte.
 He thanked Davis for keeping him in the car this season despite the controversy over the switch to Hendrick for 1993.
 The tensions were high within the Ford camp, however, and according to Armour, Davis allegedly questioned to Kranefuss and Morse whether they would have a problem with firing Gordon in victory lane.
 On May 28, Evernham was formally signed on as Gordon's crew chief at Hendrick.